jisanders1/Projects/Programming Languages (CS 403)/clox/README.md

 ```
 If there is an error (attempting to open a non-existent file or directory, running out of memory, etc.), the program will report it.

-Currently, the program evaluates statements involving global variable declarations and printing them.
+Currently, the program evaluates both normal and block statements.
+These can involved both global and local variables.
 For example, you can run the clox program with a file that contains the following:
 ```
 // Test 1: Check to make sure variable declaration is working. var beverage = "cafe au lait";